BlogSpot

 Prostate Cancer Survivor

-A survivor of prostate cancer, Alon Genazia, completed proton therapy treatment in 2010 at UF Health Proton Therapy Institute in Jacksonville, Florida and shared that his PSA levels have usually remained between 0.3 and 0.6 since treatment.
+A survivor of prostate cancer, Alon Genazia, completed proton therapy treatment in 2010 at the UF Health Proton Therapy Institute in Jacksonville, Fla. and shared that his PSA levels have usually remained between 0.3 and 0.6 since treatment.
 He continues to receive positive reports after each of his annual PSA tests, and the digital rectal exam every few years.
 Alon’s urologist in Virginia is very satisfied with his recovery from prostate cancer after proton therapy treatment.
 “My PSA levels have been low since I completed proton therapy treatment, and I am very happy with that.
 I researched a lot about the results and success rates of different treatments for prostate cancer, and comparing the options, I felt more comfortable going with proton therapy.
 I would absolutely consider the treatment with proton therapy to be successful for my prostate cancer.”

 The Most Important Outcome